symonk/page-object-utils/README.md

 A Lightweight utility library that offers an assortment of page object utilities to make writing and maintaining selenium code easier.

+Page Object Utils is currently in very early alpha, it is not fit for use - please refrain from opening issues as at present most things are placeholder and or dummy implementations.

 #### Automatic Relocation on lookup
 ------------------------------------
 No more stale elements, descriptor protocol backed element lookups happen implicitly and automatically when accessing an element.
 This keeps tests more accurate and prevents staleness.